Horocycle: Poincaré disk model

 In the Poincaré disk model of the hyperbolic plane, horocycles are represented by circles tangent to the boundary circle; the centre of the horocycle is the ideal point where the horocycle touches the boundary circle.

 The compass and straightedge construction of the two horocycles through two points is the same construction of the CPP construction for the Special cases of Apollonius' problem where both points are inside the circle.

+In the Poincaré disk model, it looks like points near opposite "ends" of a horocycle get closer to each other and to the center of the horocycle (on the boundary circle), but in hyperbolic geometry every point on a horocycle is infinitely distant from the center of the horocycle.

+Also the distance between points on opposite "ends" of the horocycle increases as the arc length between those points increases.
+(The Euclidean intuition can be misleading because the scale of the model increases to infinity at the boundary circle.)

 Poincaré half-plane model

 In the Poincaré half-plane model, horocycles are represented by circles tangent to the boundary line, in which case their centre is the ideal point where the circle touches the boundary line.

 When the centre of the horocycle is the ideal point at $y = \infty$ then the horocycle is a line parallel to the boundary line.

 The compass and straightedge construction in the first case is the same construction as the LPP construction for the Special cases of Apollonius' problem.